 Our experience of the Category system to date has shown the following indicative results:

 |Stated Category||Common Corrected Category||Report Recommended?||Survey Required?|

 |3||2 or 1||Yes||Yes|

 |2||1 or 0||Yes||Yes|

 We don’t normally recommend a report if the Category is 1 as this is, in general, standard construction only.
 That said, some builders prefer the freedom to have no obligations attached to the construction (so that, for instance, louvre windows or other items not in the list of Deemed to Satisfy Solutions under the QDC MP4.4 may be employed in construction).
 We see the most value with properties assigned Category 3 as there is usually some distance to the road and there is potential for mediating structures.
 Category 4, conversely, is usually for properties very close to the road and the potential for reduction of Category is less pronounced.

-For State-controlled and Logan City controlled roads, any building or renovation work to a dwelling within a transport noise corridor.
+For State-controlled, Logan City, and Redland controlled roads, any building or renovation work to a dwelling within a transport noise corridor.
 This is enforced at the building approval stage by the certifier.